flexmonster/vue-flexmonster/README.md

 ## Sample project

 If you look for some reference examples, our team prepared ready-to-use [Vue pivot grid sample projects](https://github.com/flexmonster/pivot-vue?r=wrap_vue) with live demos of the most popular use cases.
-Visit the [Vue usage examples](https://www.flexmonster.com/doc/usage-examples-vue-3?r=wrap_vue) page to see how the cases were implemented in a Vue project.
+Visit the [Usage examples](https://www.flexmonster.com/doc/usage-examples-vue-3?r=wrap_vue) page to see how the cases were implemented in a Vue project.

-In our documentation, you can also find a [sample Vue application](https://www.flexmonster.com/doc/sample-vue-3-project/?r=wrap_vue).
+In our documentation, you can also find a [guide for the sample Vue application](https://www.flexmonster.com/doc/sample-vue-3-project/?r=wrap_vue).
 There, you can learn how to run it and what's inside.